U the End A

 U The End A is a 2016 Kannada psychological love thriller film written and directed by Nagendra Karanik, produced under the banner Shri Thrayambike Devi Talkies, starring Anant Nag, Nagendra Karanik and Kumuda in the lead roles.
-Sadhu Kokila and Raju Thalikote feature in supporting roles.
+Sadhu Kokila and Raju Talikote feature in supporting roles.

 Plot

 This movie is a psychological love thriller.
 The main lead of the movie, Rohan (Nagendra Karanik) is a young man with powerful political background, experiences an Astral Travel towards his future and see that a girl is going to betray him end his life.
 His struggle to find answers to all the questions he faces in his Astral Travel forms the crux of the story.